-The same rules apply to digital communications as to other forms of advertising.
-Promotional material directed to a UK audience that is provided on the internet is, therefore, subject to the Regulations and the ABPI Code.
+The MHRA's Blue Guide confirms that the same rules apply to the internet and digital communications channels such as social networking sites, blogs and discussion forums as to other forms of promotion relating to medicines.
+Digital advertising material directed to a UK audience is, therefore, subject to the Regulations and the ABPI Code.
 However, the regulators are only able to enforce the requirements against entities with a presence in the jurisdiction.
 Guidance issued by the PMCPA indicates that an advertisement will be viewed as falling within the scope of the Code when it has been placed on the internet by, or with the authority of, a UK company or an affiliate of a UK company, and it specifically refers to the availability or use of a medicine in the UK.

-The MHRA Blue Guide states that the UK rules will apply to "material posted on UK websites and/or aimed at the UK audience".
 Where companies include links from their UK site to their websites serving other countries, this should be made clear to UK users - users should not need to access non-UK sites to obtain basic information about the company's products, such as package leaflets, SmPCs, public assessment reports (PARs) and other non-promotional material.